Python while Loop

 i=0 while i < 5: i += 1 if i == 2: break print('number:', i)

-continue statement exits the current iteration of a loop and passes program control to the next iteration of the loop.
+continue statement exits the current iteration of a loop and passes program control to the loop’s next iteration.

-In the following below, once the current iterated item is equal to
+In the following example, once the current iterated item is equal to

 continue statement will cause execution to return to the beginning of the loop and to continue with the next iteration.